Name: Emperor Palpatine (Sith Master)

 The next day Palpatine called for a special session of the Galactic Senate.
 Despite his growing disfigurement, he appeared before the assembled politicians of the Republic and gave a stirring speech of how he narrowly escaped a treacherous Jedi rebellion.
 He assured the people of the Republic that his resolve had not faltered and promised to eradicate corruption from the bloated bureaucracy, reform the government to form a new, more powerful, more secure institution.
 That day, before thunderous applause, Palpatine declared himself Emperor and took his seat on the Imperial Throne.

-When Sideshow Collectibles finally announced they were going to finally release the Emperor as he appeared in Star Wars Episode VI: Return Of The Jedi, 12" collectors started getting extra excited.
-And the reason for their extra excitement was born from the fact that they were making an accompanying Imperial Throne environment to go along with it.
+When Sideshow Collectibles finally announced they were going to finally release the Emperor as he appeared in Star Wars Episode VI: Return Of The Jedi, 1:6 Scale Figure collectors started getting extra excited.
+And the reason for their extra excitement was born from the fact that they were making an accompanying Imperial Throne 1:6 Scale Environment to go along with it.
 This is something collectors have wanted even in the 3.75" Hasbro line, so to get it in this scale and of this quality made it extra special.
 Production delays on Emperor Palpatine would mean that his Imperial Throne would ship a full month prior to his availability, leaving collectors to display a very empty throne chair for a short period of time.
 But the wait was worth our while (for the most part).
-Emperor Palpatine is a very good 12" figure, but he is not without some issues.
+Emperor Palpatine is a very good 1:6 Scale Figure, but he is not without some issues.
 Most noticeably, he really doesn't look like the pictures shown on Sideshow's website which means that the figure changed some point in manufacturing.
-Emperor Palpatine is a very good 12" version of the character from Episode VI, but he is a little too fair in the skin complexion department.
+Emperor Palpatine is a very good 1:6 Scale Figure version of the character from Episode VI, but he is a little too fair in the skin complexion department.
 The good news is that the other aspects of him are extremely satisfying.
-Because Emperor Palpatine is a figure that was conceived after Sideshow introduced new and updated 12" figure bodies into their line, he receives premium treatment and has been constructed using the awesome Prometheus body type.
+Because Emperor Palpatine is a figure that was conceived after Sideshow introduced new and updated 1:6 Scale Figure body types into their line, he receives premium treatment and has been constructed using the awesome Prometheus body type.
 Light years better than the Art S. Buck figure type, the Prometheus more closely mimics the human form and the way it moves and the way it looks under clothing.

 Emperor Palpatine's costume is completely perfect.
 His long textured robe is held closed by a real clasp that looks just like the one we saw in the film.
 Underneath the large and bulky robe is a finer set of clothing that looks a lot like linen.
 It has a very clean drape and is colored in a gray heather.
 There is also a tie sewn in the same material which can be used to bind the under layers close to the body.
 (See our photo gallery to see what we mean.)
 The figure is well proportioned and has a great silhouette when fully clothed, but Sideshow Collectibles has definitely made a mistake with the production figure.
 His portrait, while excellently sculpted, is way too light.
 Palpatine needs a much darker or grayer skin tone that would help to show his evil nature.
 There is a nice mix of layered colors in his face, but they just haven't been applied dark enough because the figure just looks a little too pale in our opinion.
 The teeth look awesome and totally scary and his brow has all the wrinkles it needs to show the his angst and hatred, but this is diminished by the lack of darker colors used to paint his face.
 Even the figure's hands are painted too lightly.
 This paint job may or may not be an issue for you, but we think it is lacking a little bit.
 But if you spend enough time to pose him with his hood up, enough shadow is cast on his face to darken things up a bit.
 Maybe this was Sideshow's intention.
 We absolutely love Emperor Palpatine's cane.
 It looks like a scaled replica to the prop in the film.
 It is knotted, wobbly and shiny and fits into his hand perfectly.
 You can even pose him hunched over to use the cane if desired and it looks just fantastic.